HasnainKhanNiazi/Morphological_Operators/README.md

 In this repository, I am going to show you how can you remove noise with the help of Erosion and Dialtion.

-Please have a look at this file for Morphologoy Operators [https://github.com/HasnainKhanNiazi/Morphological_Operators/blob/master/Morphological-Operators.ipynb].
+Please have a look at this file for <a href="https://github.com/HasnainKhanNiazi/Morphological_Operators/blob/master/Morphological-Operators.ipynb">Morphologoy Operators</a>